 Ultimately, the Academy wanted safe and traditional, so you can't hold Crystal at fault for doing what he did before and expect different results.

-Now, as to the winners, there actually were a few surprises.
-I don't think ANYONE expected The Girl With the Dragon Tattoo to win Best Editing (since I cannot bring myself to see it, I cannot say if it is deserving).
 There were a few gasps when Meryl Streep won her first Oscar in twenty-nine/thirty years for The Iron Lady.
-Almost everyone expected Viola Davis to win for The Help, so Streep's third Oscar was both a shock and not a surprise given how much praise it earned (rightly in my view).
+Almost everyone expected Viola Davis to win for The Help, so Streep's third Oscar was a bit of a shock but not a surprise given how much praise she earned for the film.
 Truth be told, it really was a neck-and-neck competition between them, and this was about the only category where the winner was not practically predetermined.

 Now, I'd like to delve a bit into why people are drifting away from the Oscars.
-The big complaint is that no one cares due to two reasons: 1.) no one's seen the nominated films, and 2.) everyone knows who's going to win.
+The big complaint is that no one cares due to two reasons: 1.)
+No one's seen the nominated films, and 2.)
+Everyone knows who's going to win.
 I think on the second charge, there is validity.
-With the glut of awards (Screen Actors Guild, Writer's Guild, Director's Guild, National Board of Review, etc.) people get awards fatigue when they finally roll around to the Academy Awards.
+With the glut of awards before we get to the Oscars (Screen Actors Guild, Writer's Guild, Director's Guild, National Board of Review, various critics organizations, etc.) people get awards fatigue when they finally roll around to the Academy Awards.

 Guest's short film is the perfect example of how he can show how idiotic something is, in this case Hollywood's relationship with its customers.
-All the bizarre things the 'focus group' was fixated on (although Fred Willard can make anything funny...another authentic comedic genius there) would be things that a studio might rework to attempt to give an audience what it thinks it wants.
+All the bizarre things the 'focus group' was fixated on would be things that a studio might rework to attempt to give an audience what it thinks it wants.